Cortelyou-Rust university distinguished professor

 University distinguished teaching scholar

-Chris Sorensen is the Cortelyou-Rust distinguished professor and a university distinguished teaching scholar in the department of physics -- and adjunct professor in the department of chemistry -- at Kansas State University.
+Chris Sorensen is the Cortelyou-Rust university distinguished professor and a university distinguished teaching scholar in the department of physics — and adjunct professor in the department of chemistry — at Kansas State University.

-He is a native of Omaha, Neb., and received a bachelor's degree in physics at the University of Nebraska at Lincoln in 1969.
+He is a native of Omaha, Nebraska, and received a bachelor's degree in physics at the University of Nebraska-Lincoln in 1969 where he was Phi Beta Kappa and named a Woodrow Wilson fellow.
 Sorensen was drafted and served two years in the U.S. Army, including in Vietnam.
 He returned to school to receive his master's and doctorate degrees in physics from the University of Colorado.